psykei/psyki/README.md

 ## Intro

 PSyKI (Platform for Symbolic Knowledge Injection) is intended to be a library for injection symbolic knowledge into sub-symbolic predictors.
-At the moment PSyKe offers a FOL interpreter for rules expressed in Skolem normal form and a general injection technique for neural networks (NN).
+At the moment PSyKe offers a FOL interpreter for rules expressed in Skolem normal form and two general injection techniques for neural networks (NN):
+- one method uses constraining (i.e. cost penalties during training when rules are violated);
+- second method is based on structuring (i.e. the NN has inner ad-hoc modules that evaluate the truth degree of a FOL).

-An `Injector` is an object capable of provide rules to a NN with method `inject`.
+An `Injector` is an object capable of injecting symbolic knowledge into a NN with method `inject`.
-Rules are textual FOL rules that are processed into fuzzy logic functions.
+A `ConstrainInjector` embeds textual FOL rules into fuzzy logic functions used to calculate the penalties to add during training.
-To convert textual rules user can use method `get_function` of class `Parser`.
+To convert textual rules user can use method `function` of class `Parser`.
+A `StructuringInjector` embeds textual FOL rules into network modules capable of evaluating the truth degree of the formulae themselves.

-User must provide in addition to the textual rule two mappings:
+User must provide in addition to the textual rule two mappings (for constraining, only features mapping for structuring):

 - variables' names and their indices (corresponding to vector input position of the NN).
 For example, network predicts iris class from 4 ordered features: sepal length (SL), sepal width (SW), petal length (PL) and petal width (PW).